HonzaPhan/MyProject/README.md

 In my project I will be focusing on various data sets, which I find on <a href = "https://www.kaggle.com/datasets"> Kaggle.com</a>.</p>

 <h2>About the project</h2>
-<p>For my very first own project I chose data set <a href = "https://www.kaggle.com/datasets/fronkongames/steam-games-dataset">PC Games on Steam platform</a>, because I am a huge fan of game industry and I find this dataset is going to be my cup of tea.
 <br>
 As they say: <a href = "https://www.brainyquote.com/quotes/angelique_kerber_849003?src=t_do_what_you_love"><i>Just do what you love.
 This is what I am doing. ~Angelique Kerber</i></a></p>